Working with Managed Service for YDB databases

 Supported data types

-The tables below show how Managed Service for YDB and Yandex Query data types map.
-Data types not listed in the tables are not supported.
+The tables below show type mapping between Managed Service for YDB and Yandex Query.
+Only the listed types are supported.

 Primitive data types